-Some dive surveys using metal quadrats that are repeatedly laid down along a transect line.
-All occurrences of the target species within the quadrat are counted and recorded by the divers.
 These quadrat counts are stored in the table t_counts (Table 3).
 Often divers will use an abundance code to describe the numbers of species, rather than an absolute number.
 Each record in t_counts is therefore the number or abundance for each species counted or measured within a single quadrat.
 If no quadrats are used in a dive, then t_counts represented a summary of the length information recorded in the t_lgth table.
 In such instances, the value of the quadrat attribute is set to a default of 1.

 All length data recorded by divers are stored in the table t_lgth (Table 4).
-Each record on t_lgth corresponds to the measurement of an individual animal, rather than a length frequency.
-This structure allows t_lgth to be easily expanded to include other biological attributes including greenweight, gonad state, etc. For species such as shellfish; e.g., paua and kina, these lengths can be recorded after the dive by measurement of the catch.
+Each record on t_lgth is a length frequency count for each millimeter length class.
+Additionally, some projects record the numbers of mature males and females for each length class.
+These values are stored in the attributes t_mm and t_mf respectively.
+For species such as shellfish; e.g., paua and kina, these lengths can be recorded after the dive by measurement of the catch.
 For other species, such as finfish, measurements are usually the result of estimates of fish length by the divers.

 Dive details for each diver that participated in the dive can be recorded in the table t_dive_record (Table 5).
 This is information recorded for the divers personal dive logbook and includes such details as start, finish and total dive times, start and finish SCUBA tank air pressures, residual nitrogen time, start, finish and total surface intervals, and repeat groups as calculated from the standard PADI dive tables.
-This table is not normalized because several attributes are functionally dependent on other attributes within the table, not just the primary key.
+This table is not normalized because several attributes are functionally dependant on other attributes within the table, not just the primary key.
 Specifically, the total_dive_time and total_si are simply the result of summing other attributes, namely dive_down, dive_up and dive_time, rnt respectively.
-Similarly, the PADI repeat groups RG1 and RG2 are dependent on these dive time and any surface intervals.
+Similarly, the PADI repeat groups RG1 and RG2 are dependant on these dive time and any surface intervals.
 The decision has been made to retain these attributes within the table, reflecting what the divers themselves entered in their dive logs.
 The calculations can be done later as a means of crosschecking the divers entries.